-You may think that washing on the highest temperature setting is the only way you’ll get a thorough clean, but doing so may actually damage your garments and their colours, plus it’s also costing you more in energy.
-If you’re interested in washing your clothes at a lower temperature, read on to learn about how a cold wash can still give you great cleaning results when you use the right detergent, and see more about finding the right wash temperature for your laundry in our washing machine temperature guide.
+You may think that washing on the highest temperature setting is the only way you’ll get a thorough clean, but doing so may actually damage your garments and their colours, plus it could’ also be costing you more in energy.
+If you’re interested in washing your clothes at a lower temperature, read on to learn about how a cold wash can still give you great cleaning results and see more about finding the right wash temperature for your laundry in our washing machine temperature guide.

 Your guide to washing laundry in cold water